 Works are revealed as the path twists and turns, revealing vistas from vantage points where picnic spots and seating invite visitors to rest and contemplate the art and gardens.
-Exhibition 2015 will run until October 2015 enabling visitors to have a fresh experience of the artworks and gardens as the seasons change.

 The Sculpture Trail at Kaipara Coast Sculpture Gardens is an easy 1km walk on gravel paths which are accessible for mountain buggies but not wheelchairs or walking frames.
 Allow 1 to 1 1/2 hours to enjoy the walk fully and take in all the sculptures.
 Don's Conservation Track is a new addition to the trail and has been carved using traditional tools of a shovel, wheelbarrow and rake by David and his father Don Bayly.
 This track takes you on a winding journey through native forest, along streams and waterfalls and focuses on a conservation message.
 The track takes around 30mins to walk, with a reasonable level of fitness recommended and is not suitable for pushchairs.
 The Trail is open daily from 9am to 5pm with last entry at 4pm.
 There are many seats along the path to allow for resting and contemplating the views and sculptures.The sculptors have spent many hours of "Blood, sweat and tears" to createthese sculptures, please respect the art by not touching or climbing.

 While all care has been taken to ensure your safety, you enter the premises at your own risk and Kaipara Coast Sculpture Gardens accept no liability for injury to yourself or the loss or damage to your property.

 You also accept that you will pay for any damage incurred by you or members of your party to the sculptures and by entering you agree to these conditions.